Assuming you’ve applied for the game design position you want. you’ll need to pass the game design test before you get offered interviews.

 Really, Day 7 gives you time to relax, play with what you created, and enjoy it before sending it off.

-Please keep all responses to about one page of text.
-Please feel free to use any visuals, videos or illustrations that would simplify your answers and keep your responses brief.
+Keep all your responses to about one page of text.
+Feel free to use any visuals, videos or illustrations that would simplify your answers and keep your responses brief.

 -